elixir-europe/plant-brapi-to-isa/README.md

 The mapping from ISA to MIAPPE is fully documented here: https://github.com/MIAPPE/ISA-Tab-for-plant-phenotyping/blob/v1.1/README.md

+## Dependencies

+* python 3.6 +
+* following python modules:
+    * isatools v0.10.4 +
+    * requests
+    * pycountry-convert
+    * cachetools

+NOTE: For better MIAPPE compliance, make sure to have [isatools](https://github.com/ISA-tools/isa-api) v0.10.4 + installed.
+This can be done using

 ## Installation
 Allows to use this program as a python pip package.